fnr1r/kadishutu/docs/GameSave.md

 Stat blocks contain:

+- Initial stats
-- Initial stats (stats that the demon should have at the current level)
+  - (for demons) stats that the demon should have at the current level
+  - (for protag) same as above + [stat points](#player-stat-points)
+- Stat changes
-- Stat changes (this includes changes from using Balms/Incenses, talking at the demon haunt (except for Aogami/Tsukuyomi))
+  - changes from using Balms/Incenses
+  - (for demons) talking at the demon haunt
+- Current stats
-- Current stats (stats that are actually used for calculations/displaying)
+  - used for calculations/displaying

 NOTE: For demons, if the current stats are different from the sum of initial stats and changes, then at some point the game will reset them.
 This does not